arvidn/libtorrent/trunk/docs/manual.rst

 torrent, all the files starts with a directory with the same name as ``torrent_info::name()``.
 The filenames are encoded with UTF-8.

+``size`` is the size of the file (in bytes) and ``offset`` is the byte offset of the file within the torrent. i.e. the sum of all the sizes of the files before this one in the file list this one in the file list..

 ::

 	struct file_entry
 	{
 		boost::filesystem::path path;
+		size_type offset;
 		size_type size;
 	};